-This Juki MO-50E has metal parts which is much better than any plastic built material for durability and strength.
-If you buy it, then for the same price, you get a minor upgrade from your previously owned serger and better user experience
+This Juki MO-50E has metal parts which are much better than any plastic-built material for durability and strength.
+If you buy it, then for the same price, you get a minor upgrade from your previously owned serger and a better user experience

 Baby Lock Eclipse DX Serger

-This all-new DX Baby Lock Serger is fast and smooth enough generating very low noise.
+This all-new DX Baby Lock Serger is fast and smooth enough to generate very low noise.
 It features the patented Jet-Air one-touch automatic threading system.

-Thanks to easy to operate push buttons and easy to access control panel it helps sewists produce high-quality finished garments.
+Thanks to easy-to-operate push buttons and an easy-to-access control panel it helps sewists produce high-quality finished garments.
 With 1500 stitches per minute it helps you sew fast enabling you to complete your stitching on time.